An award-winning journalist and bestselling author on why you might not be making the freelancing income you want (and how to!)

 YOU are the one trying to sell something here—an idea or a service.
 And therefore, you have to learn to market.

-I hate to be mean, but it really is that simple.
+I hate to be harsh, but it really is that simple.

 I talk to dozens of freelancers a week and it always comes down to this: They’re not marketing enough.
 Therefore, they’re not earning enough.
 It’s a direct correlation.
 Change one variable (the marketing), and the other automatically changes, too.